tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 #### Does Adblock Plus support this filter syntax?

-No. And apparently, [they won't](https://issues.adblockplus.org/ticket/748#comment:9) ("trev" on Adblock Plus issue tracker):
+No. And apparently, they won't -- [Wladimir Palant ("trev") on Adblock Plus issue tracker](https://issues.adblockplus.org/ticket/748#comment:9):

 > Not quite the same thing - he is "blocking" individual scripts (something that inevitably causes a massive performance overhead).
 Not that it is significantly more useful as a result, anti-adblock messages can easily be combined with required website functionality in the same `<script>` tag.
 They won't do that for a small extension like uBlock but they will definitely do it if we implement something like that.